 The analyses undertaken to examine park facilities included block groups that contained parks in Greenville County.
-Table 7A illustrates the average number of total park facilities (e.g., total number of playgrounds) per block group stratified by income and percent racial/ethnic minority tertiles in 2013.
-Fourteen facilities were assessed during the on-site park audits; six were not included in this analysis either because they were not present (pools, splash pads, and skate parks) or too scarce (fitness stations, dog park) to compare across tertiles.
-As shown in Table 7A, there were no statistically significant differences in the average number of any park facility by income or percent minority tertiles in 2013.
-As an example, Figure 10A displays the total number of playgrounds per block group by income group in 2013.
+Table 6 illustrates the average number of total park facilities (e.g., total number of playgrounds) per block group stratified by income and percent racial/ethnic minority tertiles.
+Fourteen facilities were assessed during the on-site park audits; six were not included in this analysis either because they were not present (pools, splash pads, and skate parks) or too scarce (sport field, fitness stations, dog park) to compare across tertiles.
+The specific inclusion criteria was a skewness value for the facility variable that ranged from -3 to +3.
+A total of 8 facilities were analyzed (Table 6).
+There were no statistically significant differences in the average number of any park facility by income or percent minority tertiles.
+As an example, Figure 9 displays the total number of playgrounds per block group by income group.